Methodology

 Young graduates (under 21 at the start of their course)

 Some of the breakdowns in this release only cover young graduates (under 21 at the start of their course).
-This is due to low data coverage in graduates who were mature students (21 or over at the start of the course) or where including mature students would provide an unreliable comparison against trends within the young graduates group.
-For example, the free school meals (FSM) breakdown has been calculated using school records data, and for many of the mature graduates, this data is not readily available due to them having left school before this information was collected.
+This is due to low data coverage of graduates who were mature students (21 or over at the start of the course) or where including mature students would provide an unreliable comparison against trends within the young graduates group.
+For example, the free school meals (FSM) breakdown has been calculated using school records data, and for many of the mature graduates this data is not readily available due to them having left school before this information was collected.
 Another example, ‘Home region’ has been calculated on young graduates alone using information about where they lived prior to study.
 For mature graduates this information is not as likely to be their home region, because they are more likely to have geographically relocated between leaving school and starting their course.
-The breakdowns that only cover young graduates are POLAR quintile, prior attainment, FSM, home region and residence.
+The breakdowns that only cover young graduates are prior attainment, FSM, IDACI, home region and residence.

 Degree level (postgraduates)

-The level of qualification is grouped in to three categories (level 7 taught, level 7 research and level 8).
-These are defined using the HESA "QUAL" variable (Student 2019/20 - Qualification awarded | HESA (opens in a new tab)).
+The level of qualification for postgraduates is grouped into three categories (level 7 taught, level 7 research and level 8).
+These are defined using the HESA "QUAL" variable (Student 2019/20 - Qualification awarded | HESA (opens in new tab) (opens in new tab)).

 Comparison between first degree and postgraduates

 • Firstly, students who go on to postgraduate study are typically expected to have achieved a higher level of attainment in their first degree.
-In the May 2018 publication (SFR_Template_NatStats (publishing.service.gov.uk) (opens in a new tab)), analysis was published to show the progression to further study and income distribution by degree classification.

-• Secondly, the distribution of graduates by subject studied is likely to be different for postgraduates compared to first degree graduates (more information on population distributions by subject studied can be found at What do HE students study? | HESA (opens in a new tab)).
-It could be that postgraduate degrees tend to be in higher earnings subjects and this leads to the overall postgraduate average being higher.
+• Secondly, the distribution of graduates by subject studied is likely to be different for postgraduates compared to first degree graduates (more information on population distributions by subject studied can be found at What do HE students study? | HESA (opens in new tab) (opens in new tab)).
+If for example postgraduate degrees tend to be in higher earnings subjects then this would lead to the overall postgraduate average being higher.

 Higher Education provider coverage